 Designate an individual who is responsible for oversight and compliance with security procedures.

 Publish a written policy statement setting forth the company’s (receiver’s) intention to protect the confidentiality of sensitive customer data from anticipated threats or hazards.
+The receivers’ policy should include two important components, namely incident handling and communications protocols should an incident occur.
+Incident handling – General and specific procedures and other requirements to ensure effective handling of incidents, including prioritization, and reported vulnerabilities.
+Determine if there are procedures related to handling cyber-security incidents.
+2) Communications – Requirements detailing the implementation and operation of emergency and routine communications channels amongst key members of management.

 Prepare and distribute written procedures to appropriate personnel and service providers outlining specific steps that must be followed in storage, transmission, retrieval or disposal of sensitive customer information.